Cardiovascular disease (CVD) prevention programme

 Stark inequalities exist in health outcomes, with both higher cases and higher deaths in socioeconomically disadvantaged and minority ethnic groups across England.
 Cardiovascular disease (CVD) is a primary driver of these health inequalities, and the COVID-19 pandemic is likely to have compounded both the burden of CVD as well as related health inequalities.

-The University of Cambridge and Eastern AHSN (Academic Health Sciences Network) have collaborated to create a report that sets out an approach to inequalities, outlines the inequalities in CVD across the East of England and describes how equity-focussed quality improvement in primary care could be used to address them.
+The University of Cambridge and Health Innovation East have collaborated to create a report that sets out an approach to inequalities, outlines the inequalities in CVD across the East of England and describes how equity-focussed quality improvement in primary care could be used to address them.

 We are pleased to be able to share two summary documents following on from this report: Cardiovascular disease evidence briefing and a How-to guide: equity-focused quality improvement.
 It is hoped that these will provide insight and a practical solution for primary care to help address inequalities in CVD.